A Game Theoretic Model for the Formation of Navigable Small-World Networks --- the Tradeoff between Distance and Reciprocity: Proof of Theorem 3.4

-\end{small} However, if node $u$ chooses $r_u \neq k$, by Lemma~\ref{lem:loworder} we know that there is a constant $\kappa$ such that for all sufficiently large $n$, $\pi(r_u, \mathbf{r}_{-u})\le \kappa n^{1-\gamma}$ .
+\end{small} However, if node $u$ chooses $r_u \neq k$, by Lemma~\ref{lem:loworder} we know that there is a constant $\kappa$ such that for all sufficiently large $n$, $\pi(r_u, \mathbf{r}_{-u})\le \kappa n^{\alpha_u-\min\{1,\alpha_u\}\gamma}$.
 We see that the payoff of $r_u=k$ is in strictly higher order in $n$ than its original payoff.
-Notice the payoff of node $v$ is similar to node $u$, so both colluding node get strictly higher payoff.
+Notice that the proof for the increase of node $v$'s payoff is similar to that of node $u$, so both colluding nodes get strictly higher payoff.
 The theorem is proved. \end{proof}

-\section{Proof of Theorem 7}
+\section{Proof of Theorem 3.6}

 \begin{fact} (Chernoff bound).
 Let $X$ be a sum of $n$ independent random variables $\{X_i\}$, with $E[X_i]$ = $\mu$; $X_i \in \{0,1\}$ for all $i\leq n$.
 For any $0<\epsilon<1,$

 \end{fact}

 Based on the Chernoff bound, we have the following lemma.
 Let $Y_u(j,s)$ be the number of players with grid distance $j$ to $u$ and a strategy of $s$. \begin{lemma} In the $k$-dimensional DRB game $(k>1)$, for any $\eta > 0$, if each player chooses a strategy $s$ independently with probability $p_s \geq \eta$ from a finite strategy set $S\subseteq \Sigma $, then for all $n\ge |S|$, with probability $1-1/n$, the following property holds: where $\rho = \left(\frac{24+8k}{ \xi^-_k }\right)^{\frac{1}{k-1}}$ is a constant. \end{lemma}